AkhilAndroid/Personal-Website/content/featured/Crime Detection/index.md

   - Torch
 ---

-Crime Detection using Machine Learning and web3 is a project that aims to detect criminal activities in video footage using machine learning techniques and store the information in a database using django and web3 as auth.
+Crime Detection with Machine Learning and Web3 is my project that utilizes ML for detecting criminal activities in video footage.
+The system integrates Django for database management and Web3 for authentication, ensuring a robust and secure information storage solution.